-Thank you for your interest in the Genomic Nursing Cyberhub. a web-based repository to provide educational and research support for genomic nursing education.
+Thank you for your interest in the Genomic Nursing Cyberhub, a web-based repository to provide educational and research support for genomic nursing education.
 The cyberhub is supported by a research grant from the National League for Nursing.

-On this site, faculty can assign their students to take the Genomic Nursing Concept Inventory (GNCI ©2011) online as a classroom assignment.
-Results will be quickly, allowing faculty to know which genetic-genomic concepts their students understand and, when understanding is limited, which wrong ideas their students endorse.
-Knowing ‘what students know’ can then inform targeted education to fill knowledge gaps and reconcile misconceptions.
+On this site, faculty can arrange for their students to take a standardized test of genomic literacy for nurses* online as a classroom assignment.
+Results will be returned quickly, allowing faculty to know which genetic-genomic concepts their students understand and, when understanding is limited, which wrong ideas their students endorse.
+Knowing ‘what students know’ can inform targeted education to fill knowledge gaps and reconcile misconceptions.

 Students have the option to allow their deidentified responses to be retained by the research team.
 Those data will be used for ongoing research to further validate the GNCI, track genomic nursing education nationwide, and measure genomic literacy among nursing students.